oracle/terraform-provider-oci/website/docs/d/containerengine_clusters.html.markdown

 ---

 # Data Source: oci_containerengine_clusters
-The Clusters data source allows access to the list of OCI clusters
+The `oci_containerengine_clusters` data source allows access to the list of OCI clusters

 List all the cluster objects in a compartment.